-Energy-Saving and LED Conversion Work -
+Energy-Saving and LED Conversion Work

-Conversion to LED lighting is progressing at 45 properties (including partial conversion) in the portfolio.
-The LED conversion rate for the portfolio is as shown below (based on floor area; as of the end of February 2024).
+Conversion to LED lighting is progressing at 60 properties (including partial conversion) in the portfolio.
+The LED conversion rate for the portfolio is as shown below (based on floor area; as of the end of February 2025).

-No. of Properties (including partial implementation) LED Convers ion Rate across Portfolio LED conversion 45 Total: In common areas: 90.3% work 75.6% In private areas: 67.2%
+No. of Properties (including partial implementation) sion Rate across Portfolio In common areas: 90.2% LED conversion work 60 Total: 75.6% In private areas: 67.4%